All Products

 stsToken

-This parameter is required only when you use temporary access credentials to access an OSS bucket.
-If you do not use temporary access credentials to access an OSS bucket, you can leave this parameter empty.
-For more information about how to generate an stsToken, see AssumeRole - Obtain temporary identity credentials for a role.
+This parameter is required only when you use a temporary access credential from STS to access OSS.
+Otherwise, leave it empty and skip this step.
+For information about how to generate an stsToken, see AssumeRole - Obtain temporary identity credentials for a RAM role.

-5. If you set the path of the configuration file in step 2, you must add the -c option to specify the configuration file each time you run a command.
+5. If you specified a custom path for the configuration file in step 2, you must add the -c option to specify the configuration file each time you run a command.

-For example, if the configuration file is saved as /home/config, when you use ls, the command format is as follows:
+For example, if the configuration file is saved as /home/config, use the following command format when you run the ls command:

 ossutil -c /home/config ls oss://examplebucket

-You can save common credentials and configurations to the configuration file for easy use.
-The configuration file is in the INI format and consists of sections and keys.
-The configuration parameters are stored in the specified sections.
-The following table describes the common configuration parameters:
+For convenience, save frequently used credentials and configuration information to a configuration file.
+The configuration file uses the INI format, which consists of sections and keys.
+Configuration parameters are saved in the specified sections.
+The following table describes common configuration parameters:

 Configuration parameter